anibali/docker-torch/README.md

 }
 ```

-Then, when running the container, pass the following flag to mount the
+Then, when running the container, pass the following option to mount the
 configuration file into the container:

 ```sh